cristianprofile/spring-data-redis/README.md

 ```

+##Be Caution with Redis ##

+Maintaining complex types and index structures stands and falls with its usage.
+Please consider the following:

+* Nested document structures increase object <> hash conversion overhead.
+* Consider having only those indexes you really need instead of indexing each and every property.
+* Pagination is a costly operation since the total number of elements is calculated before returning just a slice of data.
+* Pagination gives no guarantee on information as elements might be added, moved or removed.

 # Testing Redis Script (to be able to test transactions without race condition problem delegate redis Scripts)

 Redis Scripting